tad-lispy/ecosystem-simulation/README.md

 # Actor Based Simulation Kit

 A framework for creating simulations of systems consisting of autonomous actors interacting with each other (e.g. an ecosystem).
+See [live demo](https://tad-lispy.gitlab.io/ecosystem-simulation/).

 ## Installation